 Where to stay in Québec City

-Fairmont Le Chateau Frontenac – Quebec City’s beautiful and iconic castle-like hotel is one of the most photographed in the world
+Fairmont Le Chateau Frontenac – Quebec City’s iconic castle-like hotel is one of the most photographed in the world

 Hotel Terrasse Dufferin (we stayed here) – Just across the street from the Frontenac, this hotel has similar views and location for a more affordable price